manthanparab07/Practicals/DBMS/DBMS Concepts.md

 6. > #### Structure of Database Systems

-- A system view called the schema and user views called subschemas.
+- A system view called the schema and user views called sub schemas.

 - It involve three level :

 	1. External Level
-	 - In which DBMS interacts with the user to percieve the data.
+	 - In which DBMS interacts with the user to perceive the data.

 	2. Internal Level
-	 - In which DBMS interacts with the OS to percieve the data.
+	 - In which DBMS interacts with the OS to perceive the data.
 	 - In involves how the data is actually stored using data structure and file organisation.

 	3. Conceptual Level
-	- Provides mapping and independence from exernal and internal level.
+	- Provides mapping and independence from external and internal level.

  ![da93f4b4.png](attachments/da93f4b4.png)